WiserSolutions/package-seed/README.md

 npx @wisersolutions/package-seed
 ```

-This will copy all sources from the seed package to your folder and replace all mentions of
-`package-seed` with the name of your folder.
-Note that various parts will need clean-up, e.g.
-this part of README or the `author`, `bin`, and (most importantly) `files` keys in `package.json`.
+This will seed the new package with the default setup.
+Note that the package description needs
+to be added manually.

+_Note: The seed data expects the package to be hosted under the `WiserSolutions` GitHub organization.
+If that's not the case, make sure to replace all instances of that label in the seeded sources._

 ## Development